-After I discovered emulsifying wax, the first recipe I wanted to re-vamp was my hair serum.
+After I discovered emulsifying wax, the first recipe I wanted to re-vamp was my hair serum and turn it into an ultimate homemade hair serum.
 I chose to make it an emulsion so I could cut back on the percentage of oils in the recipe, but in the end it didn’t emulsify very well without any beeswax or borax.
 So, I melted the original batch back down and added a few grams or e-wax, and that fixed it.
 But now that I knew I could make a formula that was 75% water instead of 50%, I had to give it another go.

 Now, not to toot my own horn (ok, I’m lying), but this stuff is great.
 Not only is it anti-frizz, but it makes brilliant leave-in conditioner/hair lotion.
 I massaged a fairly healthy amounts into the bottom 6″ of my waist-length hair two nights ago, and my ends are beautifully soft and shiny.
 And not at all greasy looking!

 This formula uses most of the same ingredients, but results in a more fool-proof serum since it’s mostly water, which won’t turn your hair into a stringy mess.
 The base of the serum is aloe vera juice and a selection of hair-healthy oils.
-I spiked it with phytokeratin, bioplex, vegetable glycerin, and vitamin E. Last but not least, essential oils of lavender, rosemary, and lemongrass.
+I spiked it with phytokeratin, bioplex, vegetable glycerine (USA / Canada), and Vitamin E MT-50 (USA / Canada).
+Last but not least, essential oils of lavender, rosemary, and lemongrass.

 Ultimate Homemade Hair Serum